kalanzun/lenlab_mspm0/notes/protocol.md

 ### Port discovery

-The USB interface of the XDS110 debug chip on the launchpad has two serial ports:
+The USB interface of the XDS110 debug chip on the Launchpad has two serial ports:

 - XDS110 Class Application/User UART
 - XDS110 Class Auxiliary Data Port

 The port information only differs in the description and only on Windows.
 The order is random.
-MacOS shows four ports per launchpad.
+MacOS shows four ports per Launchpad without description.

 Discovery opens both ports, sends commands, and selects the port which receives a reply.

-#### Scenarios
+### Scenarios

-- No launchpad connected: No port information found, no discovery.
+- No Launchpad connected: No port information found, no discovery.
-- New launchpad connected, no firmware: Discovery receives no reply, timeout triggers.
+- New Launchpad connected, no firmware: Discovery receives no reply, timeout triggers.
-- Launchpad with Lenlab firmware, freshly started: Discovery receives a reply, firmware connected.
+- Launchpad with Lenlab firmware: Discovery receives a reply, firmware connected.
 - Launchpad with BSL firmware: Discovery receives a reply, BSL connected.
-- Two launchpads connected: Discovery stops at the first reply.
-One launchpad wins the race.
+- Two Launchpads connected: Discovery stops at the first reply.
+One Launchpad wins the race.

-#### Counterfactual
+### Counterfactual

 - If the firmware supported different baud rates, discovery would take longer to send knock packets at all baud rates.
 The firmware should fall back to the default baud rate or the user should reset the firmware.